logzio/logz-docs/_source/logzio_collections/_log-sources/opentelemetry.md

 ```

 2. Create a config file to mount to the container.
 The config file must include the required components for the OpenTelemetry Collector - receivers, processors, exporters, services and optional extensions.
-You can use [this config file](https://github.com/open-telemetry/opentelemetry-collector-contrib/exporter/logzioexporter/example/config.yaml) as a starting point with the following logzio exporter parameters:
+You can use [this config file](https://github.com/open-telemetry/opentelemetry-collector-contrib/exporter/logzioexporter/example/config.yaml) as a starting point, with the following logzio exporter parameters:

-* `account_token` (Required): Your logz.io account token for your tracing account.
+* `account_token` (Required): The Logz.io account token for your tracing account.
 * `region` (Optional): Your logz.io account [region code](https://docs.logz.io/user-guide/accounts/account-region.html#available-regions).
 Defaults to `us`.
 Required only if your logz.io region is different than US.
 * `custom_listener_address` (Optional): Custom traces endpoint, for dev.
 This will override the region parameter.